You probably have a printer at home that you use for those occasional times when you need a copy or two or some document.

 Customers appreciate transparency.
 If you keep them updated about their delivery status, they’ll love you for it.
 It’ll be one more reason for them to keep coming back to you for their delivery needs.

 Google Maps, of course, isn’t going to tell your customers anything.
-But Route4Me’s last mile delivery optimization software offer three features for keeping your customers up to date:
+But Route4Me’s last mile delivery optimization software offers three features for keeping your customers up to date:

 1. On-Approach Vehicle Tracking Map